 Termination and management of contracts

-Patrick Duxbury is a Owner/Partner at Gowling WLG (UK) LLP (formerly Wragge Lawrence Graham & Co LLP) and head of their Life Sciences Team.
+Patrick Duxbury is a Partner at Gowling WLG (UK) LLP (formerly Wragge Lawrence Graham & Co LLP) and Head of their Life Sciences Team.
 Patrick was originally a microbiologist and geneticist before re-qualifying as a lawyer in 1993 with first class honours.

 Patrick specialises in all aspects of transactional intellectual property law in the life sciences sector.
 Recent transactions include several M&A transactions and licensing and collaboration deals for biotech and pharmaceutical company clients such as arGEN-X, AstraZeneca, Astellas, MedImmune, Astex Therapeutics, Chroma Therapeutics, Eisai, GSK, Heptares Therapeutics, PanGenetics and others.